Do antivirus companies create computer viruses?

 - There are plenty of other users who are not affiliated with antivirus companies who already create viruses and other malware.

-- The code that makes up a virus is reviewed by dozens of security experts when a virus gets out in the wild.
+- The code that makes up a virus is reviewed by several security experts when a virus gets out in the wild.
 Analyzing that code could trace its origins back to the antivirus company.

 - An antivirus company could be held liable for creating viruses, which would not only make the company look bad but would also result in lawsuits.